wjlove/WHAQM/readme.md

 At its core, this project is simply an extension of the great work done on the balenAIR project and adds the following features:

-- A standalone balenAIR like device with a touchscreen display
-- A centralized balenAIR like device with a touchscreen display
+- A balenAIR like device with a touchscreen display
-- Ability to collect data from multiple air quality devices
+- Ability to collect data from multiple balenaAIR and WHAQM devices
-- Ability to display aggregated measurements from multiple devices
+- Ability to display aggregated measurements from all devices
-- Ability to predict air quality conditions based on previous measurement - _not completed_
+- Ability to predict air quality conditions based on previous measurements - _not completed_

-## Hardware Selection
+## Hardware Selection and Setup

- There are a number of options when it comes to selecting hardware for the IAQ.
-Cost, availability and performance are some factors to consider when choosing the parts below.
+The hardware items selected for use in this project are mostly defined by the balenAIR project and its original recommendations.
+There are a number of options when it comes to choosing these devices and cost, availability plus performance are some factors to consider when reviewing the parts below.

 ### Choosing your Pi

 This project currently runs on a Raspberry Pi, so you'll need one of the following compatible devices: